aiverify-foundation/moonshot/docs/user_guide/cli/connecting_endpoints.md

     You should see a help example:

-        add_endpoint openai-connector 'my-openai-connector' myendpointuri mythisismysecretapitoken 2 10 "gpt-3.5-turbo-1106" "{'temperature': 0.5}"
+        add_endpoint openai-connector 'OpenAI GPT3.5 Turbo 1106' MY_URI ADD_YOUR_TOKEN_HERE 1 2 'gpt-3.5-turbo-1106' "{'temperature': 0.5}"

     In this example, we are creating a connector endpoint for the `openai-connector` **connector type**:

+    - Name of the Connector you want to use: `my-openai-connector`
-    - Name of your endpoint connenctor (unique identifier): `my-openai-connector`
+    - Name of your new Connector Endpoint: `OpenAI GPT3.5 Turbo 1106`
-    - URI: `myendpointuri` (set this to a random string like `none` if it is not required by your connector endpoint)
+    - Uri: `ADD_YOUR_TOKEN_HERE`
-    - API token: `thisismysecretapitoken`
+    - API token: `ADD_YOUR_TOKEN_HERE`
-    - Max number of calls made to the endpoint per second: `2`
+    - Max number of calls made to the endpoint per second: `1`
-    - Max concurrency of the endpoint:`10`
+    - Max concurrency of the endpoint:`2`
-    - Model of the endpoint you want to connect to.
+    - Model of the endpoint you want to connect to `'gpt-3.5-turbo-1106'`
     - Other parameters that this endpoint may need:
         - Temperature: 0.5

         To view the list of connector types, enter `list_connector_types`:
             ![list of connector types](cli_images/connector_types.png)

-        > **_NOTE:_** If you do not see the connector type you want to use, refer to our guide in contributor_guide/create_connector.md to learn how to create your own connector type.

-2. After you have used the `add_endpoint` command to create your endpoint.
-Enter the following command to view your newly created connector endpoint:
+2. After you have used the `add_endpoint` command to create your endpoint, enter the following command to view your newly created connector endpoint:

-        view_endpoint my-openai-connector
+        view_endpoint openai-gpt3-5-turbo-1106

-    > **_NOTE:_** The ID (my-openai-connector)of the connector endpoint is created by slugifying the name.
+    > **_NOTE:_** The ID (openai-gpt3-5-turbo-1106) of the connector endpoint is created by slugifying the name.

     ![endpoint connected](cli_images/endpoint_created.png)